 Seniors, and any applicant that has reached age 65 are probably eligible for Medicare.
 Although your options are different than persons under age 65, it is still critical to understand which Medigap options (if any) will reduce your out-of-pocket expenses, at a rate that makes the plan cost-effective.
 If you choose an “Advantage” plan, it is also important to verify that your doctors, specialists, and medical facilities are in the carrier’s network.
+Many Supplement plans are offered, including the new Plan G (HD) option.

 You may also qualify for a subsidy that could potentially pay your entire premium.
 Open Enrollment (under age-65) begins in November.
 During this time, you can choose and compare policies that will be effective for the following year.
 Whether you are buying coverage for the first time or replacing an existing policy, you’ll be eligible for financial subsidies and won’t be declined for medical reasons.
+Pediatric dental and vision benefits are included for young children, and adult dental plans are also offered by many carriers.

 We highly recommend that you take the time to review plans before Open Enrollment, so there is ample time to determine your best options.
 With more than three decades of experience, we research the best plans offered by the most highly-rated carriers (more information is provided below).
 If you are Medicaid or Medicare-eligible, we will provide additional guidance.
+If the Open Enrollment deadline is missed, several options will still be available.

 You can obtain your medical coverage at “direct” prices through us.
 There are no fees, costs or unexplained charges that are added to the premium.
 There are no associations to join or memberships that have to be renewed.
 We simply spend 100% of our time and effort to bring you the lowest health insurance Marketplace rates in Indiana.
 Currently, about 14% of the population in the state does not have medical coverage.
 Many of these persons are able to purchase policies with the help of the Obamacare subsidy.